Marketing

 5 Costly B2B Branding Mistakes to Avoid at All Costs

-The reality is that B2C companies must cater to a very different audience than B2B companies.
+The reality is that B2C companies must cater to a different audience than B2B companies.
 They can’t replicate the same branding strategy.
 If you are running a B2B company, you should be aware of these common branding mistakes.

 1. Overcomplicating Your Message

-- P. Morgan – “The right relationship is everything.”
+• P. Morgan – “The right relationship is everything.”

-- General Electric – “We Bring Good Things to Life.”
+• General Electric – “We Bring Good Things to Life.”

-- Fedex – “The World on Time.”
+• Fedex – “The World on Time.”

 They all share one similarity – their messages are easy to follow.

 Complex branding messages rarely work for any brand.
-The more complicated your message is, the more difficult it will be for your customers to follow it.
+The more detailed your message is, the more difficult it will be for your customers to follow it.
 Regardless of your customer base, you want to keep your message simple and to the point.

 2. Failing to Audit Your Company’s Internal Marketing Strategy

 You should conduct a regular audit of your company’s internal marketing strategy.
-Proteus Marketing on conducted an internal brand audit of Gordon Food Service and discovered they were spending about $250,000 on a regional trade show that wasn’t strengthening its brand.
+Proteus Marketing conducted an internal brand audit of Gordon Food Service and discovered they were spending about $250,000 on a regional trade show that wasn’t strengthening its brand.

 3. Failing to Differentiate Yourself with Unique Logos